 (c) The nursing care task(s) and involved risks; and

 (d) The skill level required to perform the task.
 The registered nurse delegator identifies and facilitates additional training of the nursing assistant or home care aide prior to delegation in these situations.
 The registered nurse delegator decides if the task is not delegable.

-In no case, may administration of medications by injection with the exception of insulin injections, sterile procedures and central line maintenance be delegated.
+(X) “Delegatee” means one who is delegated a nursing task by a registered nurse delegator, is competent to perform it, and accepts the responsibility to carry out tasks as instructed.

 (4) "Direct supervision" means the registered nurse delegator on the premises, quickly and easily available and the patient assessment by the registered nurse delegator occurs prior to the delegation of the duties to any care giver.